Wealthsimple Black: Lower Fees & Premium Benefits

 Get a break on your taxes with access to tax-efficient features like tax-loss harvesting and tax-efficient funds.

-Get a financial planning session with one of our expert advisors to help you meet your financial goals.
+Set up financial planning session with one of our advisors and get advice to help you meet your financial goals.

-Travel in style with access to more than 1,000 airline lounges in over 400 cities with a complimentary Priority Pass membership.

 If you're new to Wealthsimple, you can unlock access to the Black level plan by signing up and funding your account with $100,000 or more.
 If you're an existing client, once your net deposits reach $100,000 you'll automatically be eligible for the Black plan and be charged lower fees.
 We'll send you an email within a week of you crossing the $100,000 mark with more details about the perks.

-To quality for a Black plan, you must have $100,000 in net deposits in Wealthsimple accounts.
+To qualify for a Black plan, you must have $100,000 in net deposits in Wealthsimple accounts.
 If you make a withdrawal that brings your net deposits below $100,000, you'll lose your status.

 To qualify for a Black plan, you must have $100,000 or more in net deposits in Wealthsimple accounts.
 As long as your net deposits are over $100,000, you'll keep your plan status, regardless of what the markets do.